 Restoring WordPress Database Backup using cPanel

-On the backups page scroll down to Restore a MySQL database backup.
-Click on choose file and select the backup file from your hard disk.
+Next, click on the choose file button and select the backup file from your hard disk.
 Once done, click on the upload button.

 Manually Restoring WordPress Files using FTP

-To delete files using FTP, simply connect to your website using an FTP client such as FileZilla.
-Select all files in your WordPress root directory and delete them.
+You can also delete files using FTP, but it’s slower.
+Simply connect to your website using an FTP client and select all files in your WordPress root directory to delete them.

-Now you need to upload other files from your backup.
-We will recommend that you only upload your images in /wp-content/uploads/ directory and your WordPress theme.
-Once you have uploaded these, visit your website to check that every thing is working fine.
-Also log in to your WordPress admin area.
+Next, you need to upload other files from your backup.
+We will recommend that you only upload your images in /wp-content/uploads/ directory.

-So far we have restored database and files.
-Now you need to download fresh copies of the plugins you had on your site.
-Simply install and activate them one of by one.
-Lastly, go to Settings » Permalinks and adjust permalinks settings to your old site and then update permalinks.
+Lastly, go to Settings » Permalinks and adjust permalinks settings to match your site and then update permalinks.

 Troubleshooting WordPress Backup Restore Issues